emporix/b2b-showcase/README-VOUCHERIFY.md

 So please notice that vouchers qualifications (green container) sometimes have `SAVE FOR LATER` button, that is because we don't want you to lose the promotion you see, but also we cannot guarantee that the voucher you see is valid, so we want just to remind you later about that voucher, so you will try to apply later on (on cart page).

+### Bundles

+We implemented additional functionality to bundle type of promotions.
+You may add missing products to your cart directly from promotion holder.
+A missing product is a product that is missing to receive a discount. *(readme-images/Bundles-1.png)*

 ## Pre Requirements